 The Committee performs an annual review of journal subscriptions, adjusts policies on acquisition, and solicits faculty advisement on collection needs.
 The Committee participates with regional consortia in resource sharing activities.

 The Committee participates with regional consortia in resource sharing activities.
-The CDC is comprised of the Collection Development Librarian as Chair, and representatives from the Acquisitions, Access Services Department, Research and Reference Department, Systems and Cataloging, Isabel MacDonald Library, OGI School of Science & Engineering, and other representative(s), as appointed.
+The CDC is comprised of the Collection Development Librarian as Chair, and representatives from the Acquisitions, Access Services Department, Research and Reference Department, Systems and Cataloging, Isabel MacDonald Library, and other representative(s), as appointed.

-- E-book subcommittee is comprised of representatives from Acquisitions, Research and Reference, and Systems and Cataloging Departments and OGI School of Science & Engineering.
+- E-book subcommittee is comprised of representatives from Acquisitions, Research and Reference, and Systems and Cataloging Departments.
 The Chair of the Collection Development Committee leads subcommittee.

 - Serials Team is comprised of representatives from Access Services, Electronic Collections, Print serials and Collection Development.
 The Chair of the Collection Development Committee leads this team.

 - Database subcommittee is the Research and Reference Department.

 The Main Library is a medium-sized academic health sciences library.
 Its collection has been assessed as a research level collection as defined by The Pacific Northwest Conspectus.